 “Well, I guess he won’t be shooting anyone again,” he offered weakly, not quite sure what the right response could be to that level of savagery.

-He left the medical bay, leaving Acahya to get dressed in peace.
+He quickly left the medical bay, leaving Acahya to get dressed in peace.

-This story continues the adventures of Acahya and her shadowrunning crew, as introduced in Team Dynamics, expanded on in ¡Viva Aztlán!, more fully revealed in Plumbing the Depths, and triumphing in The Seeds of Revolution, and reliving the past in Smoke Under Water.
+This story continues the adventures of Acahya and her shadowrunning crew, as introduced in Team Dynamics, expanded on in ¡Viva Aztlán!, more fully revealed in Plumbing the Depths, triumphing in The Seeds of Revolution, and reliving the past in Smoke Under Water.

 Header image from Pixabay.com, a great source of royalty-free stock images